AlexGuojl/Phylogenetic-diversity-across-the-complete-tree-of-life/README.md

  After all ED and PD scores are calculated, ed_arrangement.py will arrange the data and give a dataframe of ED values and a dataframe of PD values.

 # Test_ED&PD_estimation.py
 This code is a demo that performs a single time of estimation of ED and PD on your computer.
-It will take about 7~8 hours and the required datasets are updated_ordered_leaves_2.0.csv, updated_ordered_nodes_2.0.csv and latest_node_dates(real_parent)_2.0.csv.
+It will take about 7~8 hours and the required datasets are updated_ordered_leaves_2.0.csv, updated_ordered_nodes_2.0.csv and latest_node_dates(real_parent)_2.0.csv, which are available in https://zenodo.org/records/16810118, and latest_node_dates(real_parent)_2.0.csv, which is available at https://zenodo.org/records/16931365.

 # ed_median.py, pd_median.py, pd_median_submitter.sh, ed_median_submitter.sh